 Northern Ireland Schools Hit by Cyber Attack as Exam Season Approaches

-Thousands of pupils across Northern Ireland have been left unable to access online revision materials after a cyber attack targeted the C2K school IT system on Thursday, 3 April — just weeks before GCSE, AS, and A-Level examinations begin.
+Thousands of pupils across Northern Ireland have been left unable to access online revision materials after a cyber attack targeted the C2K school IT system on Thursday, 3 April β just weeks before GCSE, AS, and A-Level examinations begin, in an incident that has exposed the systemic vulnerability of the region's centralised school IT infrastructure.

-The Education Authority (EA) confirmed the attack on the C2K system, which provides IT access, cloud storage, email, and online learning platforms to schools across Northern Ireland.
-As a precautionary measure, a full password reset was carried out across the entire school network, temporarily locking students and staff out of their accounts.
+The Education Authority (EA) confirmed the attack on the C2K system, which provides IT access, cloud storage, email, and online learning platforms to all 1,060 grant-aided schools across Northern Ireland.
+As a precautionary measure, a full password reset was carried out across the entire school network, temporarily locking approximately 300,000 pupils and 50,000 teachers out of their accounts.
+The system is managed by Capita Technology and Software Solutions on behalf of the EA.

 Background